parsonsmatt/parsonsmatt.github.io/_drafts/functor_applicative.markdown

 This new function first applies the state to the old state function, and gets the new state and result out.
 It applies the function `f` to the result of the stateful computation.

-Like `Reader`, the `f` function is completely unaware of the state.
+The `f` function in all of these functors is completely unaware of the context.
+It's not allowed to alter the context, and it's not allowed to be informed by the context.

 ## Applicative